 Nubbin Slough: Construction of the project was physically complete in 2006.
-Latent defects discovered during the interim operational testing and monitoring phase were repaired in January 2010.
-Thereafter, the recurrence of extreme low flow conditions in the intake basin halted the system operation.
-The intake pool was later repaired in FY 2012 to remedy the low flow conditions.
+Latent defects were discovered during the interim operational testing and monitoring phase and repaired in January 2010.
+Thereafter, the recurrence of extreme low-flow conditions in the intake basin halted the system operation.
+The intake pool was later repaired in FY 2012 to remedy the low-flow conditions.
 Additional latent defects were repaired, and the project was transferred to operation and maintenance phase in 2015.
 The project is currently functioning as intended and performing well in reducing the level of phosphorus in effluent waters discharging into the Everglades.

 TEN MILE CREEK: Project construction was completed in 2006, following which the interim operational testing and monitoring period began prior to project transfer to SFWMD.
 During this period, structural and operational concerns were identified.
 As a result, the transfer to SFWMD was halted, and USACE maintained control of the project.
 The project has remained in a passive operating state since 2009.

-The existing Project Cooperation Agreement provides for a federal expenditure limit of $25 million.
+The existing PCA provides for a federal expenditure limit of $25 million.
 The non-federal sponsor does not support further project expenditures.
 The 2009 Water and Energy Appropriations Act increased the federal funding cap by $3.5 million to complete a Post Authorization Change Report and to fund facility maintenance until 2013; however, no agreement was executed to utilize the extra authorization and appropriations.

 The Consolidated Appropriations Act of 2016 directed the Secretary to transfer the project to the SFWMD, and that upon transfer the project would be deauthorized.
 The Corps and SFWMD completed the agreement and transferred the project to the SFWMD in May 2016.